tacowordpress/taco-theme/src/README.md

 This will create development builds, watch your JavaScript and SASS files.

+/* @Ian, please advise for everything below this line, it's a little loosely worded for now. */

 ## Webpack Configuration

 Webpack configuration is defined on the `webpack.config.js`